 Prohibition Notice

 Where an activity involves, or will involve, a risk of serious personal injury, the inspector may serve a Prohibition Notice to stop that activity until action is taken to prevent people being harmed.
 The Notice can take immediate effect or may, in certain circumstances require the activity to stop within a number of days.
-Where possible, this will be discuss with the business operator.
+Where possible, this will be discussed with the business operator.
 The notice will explain why the action is necessary and details about how to appeal to an industrial tribunal (see ‘Appeals’ below) will be given.

 Prosecution